Edlach elementary school Dornbirn, © Kurt Hoerbst

 New learning environments

-Our buildings are designed to create an atmosphere that is both animating and calming; an atmosphere that stimulates all our senses.
-We aim to achieve this particularly through
+As architects, we have the opportunity to positively influence the everyday lives of today's generation of pupils.
+Our buildings create an atmosphere that is both sanimating and calming; an atmosphere that stimulates all our senses.

 Education shapes society